-The Academy's fund financial statements (beginning on page 10), which includes the balance sheet and the statement of revenue, expenditures and changes in fund balances, provide information about the general purpose school fund (or operating fund) and the capital projects fund.
+The Academy's fund financial statements (beginning on page 10), which includes the balance sheet and the statement of revenue, expenditures and changes in fund balances, provide information about the general purpose school fund (or operating fund), the federal projects fund and the capital projects fund.
 The Academy establishes these funds to manage and properly account for dollars to be utilized for particular purposes, as well as to comply with various donor and grant provisions.